yannic-chen/Text-Classification/README.md

 * The "reference_text" folder is used to dump all the original "full" articles after the article summary has been classified into either positive or negative
 * the "gold_news" folder and its .zip data are a subset of articles (237 articles) seperated into a train and validation set for training neural networks.
+* Included is the NLP text classifier from the FastAI Course ("10_nlp.py" and "10_nlp.ipynb").
+The "gold_news" can be directly loaded into the RNN model, or the articles from the "pos" and "neg" can be redistributed into training and validation set.
 * The "Initiator for API.py" and "test.ipynb" are reference and testing files, and serve no other purpose. (can be deleted)